sayanarijit/sayanarijit.github.io/src/site/notes/life.md

 - If you're doing something you like, wear something different, be unique, be creative, express yourself.

+- If you want something, before aquiring it, ask yourself...
+Will it make you happier in life?
+Once you get it, would you really cherish it for the rest of your life, even if you don't get to show it off to other people?

 ## We all are Hypocrites